Join us in March for the 2023 Moravian Writers’ Conference, addressing

 Keynote speaker Matt Gallagher will offer his address on Friday, March 17, along with a writing workshop, on Saturday, March 18—with limited spaces available on a first-come, first-served basis.

-A Friday roundtable discussion, plus additional events on Friday and workshops on Saturday, will also be available to all who register (these workshops will also be first-come, first-served and will close when filled).
+Additional events on Friday and workshops on Saturday, will be available to all who register (these workshops will also be first-come, first-served and will close when filled).
 See more details in the schedule.

 Registration opens February 1, 2023.